-Recent Projects (2017 - present)
+Recent Projects (2017 - present, this is not a complete list)

-• UltrAvatar: taking text-prompts as inputs, it gereates animatable avtar faces with high quality textures, normal maps, roughness and other PBR textures.
+• 1) AvatarGPT/UltrAvatar: taking text-prompts as inputs, it gereates animatable avtar faces with high quality textures, normal maps, roughness and other PBR textures.
 This makes it possible to generate diverse high-quality real and/or unreal avatars in a more affordable fashion, who can be animated to perform high fidelity expressions.
-See more visualized results at our project homepage [github].UltrAvatar
+See more visualized results at our project homepage [github].

 (a) Pipline for UltrAvatar generating photo-realistic avatar with high-resolution PBR textures including diffuse colors, normal maps, and roughness.
 Visualized results are shown at [github].

-• OmniMotionGPT: It generates animal 3D meshes from text prompts, which can be animated by human-like motions.
+• 2) MotionGPT/OmniMotionGPT: It generates animal 3D meshes from text prompts, which can be animated by human-like motions.
 It does not rely on a large-scale animal text-motion training dataset, but instead utilizes human text-motion datasets to make the animals act like humans.
 See more visualized results at our project homepage [github].

 OmniMotionGPT